ansible-lockdown/RHEL8-CIS-Audit/README.md

 e.g.
 - section_1/cis/1.8 - need to review the MOTD and issue files for bespoke content
 - section_1/cis_1.10/cis_1.10.yml  - Has gdm either not installed or configured default to not installed and skipped configured.
-- section_2/cis_2.2/cis_chrony_2.2.1.1.yml - this is chosen between ntp of chrony in the goss file
 ## further information

 - [goss documentation](https://github.com/aelsabbahy/goss/blob/master/docs/manual.md#patterns)